paadanfel/cleaning_data_from_wearables/CodeBook.md

 5. Variable names were also renamed to be more descriptive.

 6. Finally, a final dataset was created to show the average for each aactivity and each subject.
 The resulting `final` has 180 observations and 88 variables.
+This was exported as `final.txt`.